How to Get Funding for a Startup Business

 Therefore, if you're wondering how to get venture capital funding for your startup, one of the first steps is having an actually working product with proven traction and an MVP pitch to present something tangible with a clear development strategy.

 Another vital aspect of seeking VC funding is your startup’s marketing strategy.
 Don’t be discouraged: a strategy isn’t necessarily a costly investment in website and advertisement.
-Everything you do to promote your brand is marketing, so start with a quality and value-driven presentation or one-pager to share with the potential investors and focus on sharing expert and attention-worthy content on your blog or social media.
+Everything you do to promote your brand is marketing.
+Use sales presentation software to create a quality and value-driven presentation or one-pager to share with the potential investors and focus on sharing expert and attention-worthy content on your blog or social media.

 Is your startup in search of a tech partner?